adaltas/ece-bigdata-2022-fall/modules/02.hadoop-core-hdfs-yarn/index.md

 - **NameNode** (= master): Handles file system metadata.
 For each file, it knows

+  - The path of the file in HDFS
   - The blocks that compose the file
   - The position of each block in the cluster